jonnonz1/nz-statute-book/acts/public/2009/criminal-proceeds-recovery-act-2009.md

   (b) an examination order or production order.

 ### 154 Offence to disclose existence or operation of search order
-Every person who knowingly contravenes any of subsections (1) to (4) of section 153 commits an offence and is liable on indictment—
+Every person who knowingly contravenes any of subsections (1) to (4) of section 153 commits an offence and is liable on conviction—
   (a) in the case of an individual, to imprisonment for a term not exceeding 1 year or a fine not exceeding $15,000, or both:
   (b) in the case of a body corporate, to a fine not exceeding $40,000.

 ### 155 Offence of obstruction
-Every person who, without reasonable excuse, intentionally obstructs any person exercising a power or carrying out a duty under this Act commits an offence and is liable on indictment—
+Every person who, without reasonable excuse, intentionally obstructs any person exercising a power or carrying out a duty under this Act commits an offence and is liable on conviction—
   (a) in the case of an individual, to imprisonment for a term not exceeding 1 year or a fine not exceeding $15,000 or both:
   (b) in the case of a body corporate, to a fine not exceeding $40,000.